oncomouse/dhsi2019/day01.md

 You will probably need to use [Ramda](https://ramdajs.com/docs/) to complete, so make sure to check out the documentation!

-If you want an extra challenge, all of these challenges can be completed in the point-free style, if you want to try writing in that manner.
+If you want an extra special challenge, you can use Ramda to write all of these in point-free style (http://randycoulman.com/blog/2016/06/21/thinking-in-ramda-pointfree-style/), which is a way to earn some solid functional programming geek cred.

-To see if your functions are working, run `npm run day01:test` to check your work.
+To see if your functions are working, run `npm run test` in the terminal in VS Code to start Jest, the testing framework installed in our demo application.

-Create a file in the `day01` folder called `exercises.js` and try your hand at the following challenges:
+There is a stubbed file called `src/day01/exercises.js` that you can edit to include these functions.

 ### Lots of Smiles